How do you transport a body interstate in Australia?

 Two options:

 - Use a funeral director with branches in both states.
-Some larger AU funeral directors (especially InvoCare-owned brands) operate in multiple states, which can simplify the coordination.
-Note: corporate brands typically charge more than independents.
+Some larger funeral directors operate in multiple states, which can simplify the coordination.
+Larger providers may charge more than independents, so it is worth comparing a couple of itemised quotes.
 See our funeral costs hub for the corporate-vs-independent comparison.

 - Use two independent funeral directors, one in each state.
 The two coordinate directly.
 Often more cost-effective and supports independent local businesses.